Shifting the Paradigm

 7. While there may still be a bit of trade between continents there will be no need (with a population of 1 billion or less) to continue the status quo.
 The diversity of life on the planet is seriously harmed by the spread of non-native species and the diversity and vibrancy of human culture is diminished by the spread of globally uniform materials and products.
 Local production may sometimes be less efficient, but it produces greater resiliency and far more interesting cultures.

 8. Cultural diversity is a buttress against any one culture screwing things up in a globally significant way.
 And it makes for a much more interesting civilization.
 Environmentally sensitive cultural tourism will flourish as the authenticity of different cultures recovers from the battering of globalism.
-But cultural diversity must be bounded by the overarching principal that we are just one species amongst millions, all of which are our cousins and they all have a right to thrive.
+But cultural diversity must be bounded by the overarching principle that we are just one species amongst millions, all of which are our cousins and they all have a right to thrive.

 9. So the products we make and the technologies we design in Australia will be different than those we make in the Yukon.
 As will the rituals, celebrations, institutions, laws, etc. But they will all respect the reality of the need to fit in.